javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 In a browser it is named `window`, for Node.js it is `global`, for other environments it may have another name.

-Recently, `globalThis` was added to the language, as a standartized name for a global object, that should be supported across all environments.
+Recently, `globalThis` was added to the language, as a standardized name for a global object, that should be supported across all environments.
 In some browsers, namely non-Chromium Edge, `globalThis` is not yet supported, but can be easily polyfilled.

 We'll use `window` here, assuming that our environment is a browser.
 If your script may run in other environments, it's better to use `globalThis` instead.